Vice President & Executive Support Staff

 Elizabeth Jones

-Dr. Elizabeth A. Jones is an experienced educator, facilitator, trainer, and administrator in academic and community spaces around a variety of issues related to diversity and inclusion, critical pedagogy, interpersonal and organizational communication, gender and sexuality, and inclusive leadership.
-She believes that we learn through our identities, bodies, and stories, and that justice emerges in community/ies of care.
-She believes in critical feminist, queer, and disability theories and methods as modes of inquiry and sites of possibility for justice making.
-As a creative and performer, she also believes that creative practices can help us all get more free.
-Elizabeth has spent the last decade as a faculty member at North Carolina State University in the Department of Communication and in Women’s, Gender, and Sexuality Studies.
-She served in numerous administrative roles including Director of Public Speaking, in various leadership roles in the WGS, and as the Director of the First Year Inquiry Program.
-Prior to her work at NCSU, Elizabeth worked in the Office of Inclusive Excellence at Elon University.
+Dr. Elizabeth A. Jones is an experienced educator, facilitator, trainer, and administrator in academic and community spaces around a variety of issues related to interpersonal and organizational communication, critical pedagogy, performance studies, and inclusive leadership.
+She believes that we learn through our identities, bodies, and stories, and that we can create community/ies of care.
+She believes in critical and creative theories and methods as modes of inquiry and sites of possibility.
+Prior to joining Duke University in 2022 Elizabeth spent a decade as faculty at North Carolina State University in the Department of Communication and in the Women’s, Gender, and Sexuality Studies program.
+As Associate Teaching Professor she served in numerous administrative roles including Director of Public Speaking, in various leadership roles in the WGS program, and as the Director of the First Year Inquiry Program.
+Prior to her time at NCSU she spent 17 years in a variety of non-profit, academic administration, and instructor roles in Washington D.C. and North Carolina.
 Elizabeth holds a B.A./B.A. in English and Communication Studies, and an M.A. and Ph.D. in Communication Studies, all from The University of North Carolina at Chapel Hill.

 AManDA GonzalEz